Obverse Die 34

 53 - Doubled 18

 As of this analysis we have 52 examples of VAM 53, and 39 of those are Mint State coins.
+So far this is the only VAM for Obverse Die 34.
 So there is plenty of material to examine.
 So far there seems to be only one die crack present on the die in our examples, but this crack exists in different lengths as the crack progressed.
 Also, this crack is visible down as far as grade AU 53 on some examples outside our study.

 In the earliest state for Die 34 there is no crack present.
 So obviously the absence of a die crack cannot be used to either identify or eliminate Obverse Die 34 from consideration.